 Nevertheless, the report does include some factual inaccuracies.
 John Moore “presumed” the houses and dorms had running water, but they didn’t.
 He says that he “saw nothing to suggest any truth” in the assertion that people were being held against their will, yet by this time, the community was at least restraining the disaffected, practices that eventually included sedation of some members.
 Even so, his depiction of the group as a community trying to create a utopia is both heartfelt and basically sound.

-It should be noted that John and Barbara Moore are also the parents of Rebecca Moore and father- and mother-in-law of Fielding M. McGehee III, the managers and researchers for this website.
+It should be noted that John and Barbara Moore were the parents of Rebecca Moore and father- and mother-in-law of Fielding M. McGehee III, the managers and researchers for this website.

 PDF